COMPETITION RULES

 Table 1: The number of times that a player is permitted to act as a substitute for teams other than his main team:

-(b) He has neither a published ECF standard rating, nor an agreed estimated rating.
+(b) They have neither a published ECF standard rating, nor an agreed estimated rating.

-(c) He is not a member of a club affiliated to the SCCA.
+(c) They are not a member of a club affiliated to the SCCA.

 PROMOTION AND RELEGATION